Chart Color Schemes

 Health performance in Cessnock is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Cessnock faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 49% (around 12,330 people), lower than Rest of NSW's 51.9%, and below the national average of 55.3%.
-Mental health issues and arthritis are prevalent, impacting 12.3% and 11.5% respectively.
+Approximately 49% (~12,330 people) have private health cover, lower than the Rest of NSW's 51.9% and the national average of 55.3%.
+Mental health issues and arthritis are the most prevalent conditions, impacting 12.3% and 11.5% of residents respectively.

-Conversely, 56.3% report no medical ailments, compared to 62.6% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 18.8%, or approximately 4,716 people, compared to Rest of NSW's 16.9%.
-Health outcomes among seniors mirror those of the general population.
+However, 56.3% report having no medical ailments, compared to 62.6% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 18.8% (4,716 people), compared to the Rest of NSW's 16.9%.
+Senior health outcomes present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health